Miso Ginger Dressing

 - Easy to adjust the sweetness, acidity or saltiness to suit your taste preferences.

-Ginger Miso Dressing Ingredients
+Miso Ginger Salad Dressing Ingredients

 - toasted sesame oil – adds nuttiness and big flavor.